Capital punishment in Germany: Confederation and Reich 1849–1933

 According to Manfred Messerschmidt, "from 1907 to 1932," i. e. including World War I, "Germany had issued 1547 death warrants, of which 393 were executed.
-The Weimar Republic retained the death penalty for murder, and several murderers were guillotined.
+The Weimar Republic, after serious debate, retained the death penalty for murder, and several murderers were guillotined, including notorious child murders Peter Kürten and Fritz Haarmann, but relatively infrequently.

 Nazi Germany

 As to the National Socialists, the leading Nazi jurist Hans Frank boasted at the 1934 Reichsparteitag of "reckless implementation of capital punishment" as a special acquisition of the Nazi regime.
-Under Hitler nearly 40 000 death sentences were handed down, mainly by the Volksgerichtshof and also by the Reich Military Tribunal.
+Under Hitler nearly 40,000 death sentences were handed down, mainly by the Volksgerichtshof and also by the Reich Military Tribunal.

 Executions were carried out most often by decapitation using the guillotine, which in 1936 was ordained the official means of civil execution of capital punishment.
 From 1942, short-drop hanging was also used, notoriously in the reprisals in the aftermath of the 20 July plot.
 Firing squads were reserved for military offenders.

 The definition of murder was changed and, in practice, extended to the rather vague definition still in force (now only with life imprisonment).
 Among the crimes subject to mandatory, the following non-exhaustive list illustrates the width of crimes concerned: